virtualatoms/handbook/docs/getting-started/your-first-day.md

 # Your First Day

 Welcome to Imperial and the Virtual Atoms Lab!
+You are now a member of our group!
+Congratulations!!! :)

+Don't forget to say hello to our supervisor Alex (you can try to find him somewhere in MSRH building)!
+And remind him to add you to the "Virtual Atoms" imperial group (Slack & outlook).Visit our group [one drive](https://imperiallondon.sharepoint.com/sites/virtualatoms-CH/Shared%20Documents/Forms/AllItems.aspx?viewid=083c3a64%2D96d1%2D43b9%2Db244%2D1cc26fc0b800)  folder to find out files, videos and packages that might be useful for your future research.
+Feel free to upload anyting you want to share with the group!

+**How to find other group members**

+At present, our group locates at the southeast corner of 109 Molecular Modeling Lab.
+Go straight to the last row, three seats close to the window belong to Alex's group.
+Choose one table you would prefer, and there would be your seat for next a few years!

+*A small tip: make some noise when you try to approaching the seat closest to window, otherwise you might scare her!*

+Now let's start from finishing safety inductions.
 Here is a checklist to help you get started.
 You should have already completed the online induction outlined in the [Before you Arrive page](./before-you-arrive).

 ## First Day Checklist
 - [College Day 1 Safety Indcution](https://www.imperial.ac.uk/staff-development/safety-training/induction/)